piyushrj100/twitter_bot/README.md

 # twitter_bot

-#### This repo contains the coode for a sinpple twitter bot which has been made using tweepy library (using twitter v2 api)
+#### This repo contains the code for a simple twitter bot which has been made using tweepy library (using twitter v2 api)
 #### /bots folder contains the source code for the bot.

 #### The bot has three functionalities :